 - Access to annuities in retirement plans

-- More relaxed rules around lifetime income products means more varied offerings for participants.
-There is also a Safe Harbor for annuities which protects the sponsor from liability.
+- More relaxed rules around lifetime income products means more varied offerings for savers.
+There is also a Safe Harbor for annuities which protects the business from liability.
 However, there is still a lot to figure out here given the complexity of annuities, so while this provision goes into effect January 1, 2020, we anticipate it taking longer to get off the ground.

 - 403(b) plan changes

-- The Act includes a provision that allows sponsors to distribute assets from a 403(b)(7) custodial account.
-It also gives ministers and employees of tax-exempt plans the ability to participant in 403(b)(9) church plans.
+- The Act includes a provision that allows employers to distribute assets from a 403(b)(7) custodial account.
+It also gives ministers and employees of tax-exempt plans the ability to participate in 403(b)(9) church plans.